Dolph Lundgren: 1980s to 1990s: breakthrough and action film star

-Lundgren then starred as Marvel Comics character Frank Castle (a.k.a.
-The Punisher) in the 1989 film The Punisher.
-The film was directed by Mark Goldblatt, with a screenplay by Boaz Yakin.
-Although it is based on the Marvel Comics character, the film changes many details of the original comic book origin and the main character does not wear the trademark "skull".
-The Punisher was filmed in Sydney, Australia and also featured Louis Gossett Jr., Jeroen Krabbé, Kim Miyori, and Barry Otto.
-The film received mainly negative reviews, currently holds a 24% "rotten" rating at Rotten Tomatoes.
-Christopher Null gave the film 1 out of 5, stating the film was "marred by cheeseball sets and special effects, lame fight sequences, and some of the worst acting ever to disgrace the screen."
-Whilst criticizing the film's storyline and acting, Time Out magazine concluded the film was "destructive, reprehensible, and marvelous fun".

-1990s

-1990–1994
+In 1989, Lundgren then starred as Marvel Comics adaptation The Punisher playing the title role.
+Directed by Mark Goldblatt, the film changes some details of the character's origin, and eliminates the signature skull logo.
+These elements troubled fans of the comic book upon its release and were dismissive.
+Also initial reviews found it to be a trashy comic book film.
+The film had a troubled release as the studios who made it were changed ownership.
+While the film was theatrically released internationally, the film went direct-to-video in the US.
+However over the years the film developed a cult with some who think it's the best adaptation of the comic.
+The film was re-evaluated with a much more positive outlook who find Lundgren's performance solid as a ghostly and soul depraved vigilante.

-In 1990, Lundgren starred in Craig R. Baxley's sci-fi thriller I Come in Peace (also known as Dark Angel) opposite Brian Benben, Betsy Brantley, Matthias Hues and Jay Bilas.
+In 1990, Lundgren starred in Craig R. Baxley's sci-fi thriller I Come in Peace (also known as Dark Angel) opposite Brian Benben, Betsy Brantley, Matthias Hues, and Jay Bilas.
 Lundgren plays a tough Houston cop with an inner sensitivity, who does not let the rules of police procedure prevent him pursuing his mission to wipe out a gang of drug dealers who killed his partner.
-Lundgren said of his role, "What attracted me to Dark Angel is that I get to do more than just action.
+Lundgren said of his role: "What attracted me to Dark Angel is that I get to do more than just action.
 There's some romance, some comedy, some drama.
 I actually have some clever dialogue in this one.
 I get to act."
-One author said "Universe (1987) or Dark Angel (1990), demonstrates that nature and his [Lundgren's] hairdresser have suited him perfectly to Nazi genetically engineered baddie roles."